leodeslf/leaf/summs/ux/ux-foundations-ixd/a_model_of_psychology_and_ixd.md

 ## Goals

-What the poeple is trying to achieve.
+What the people is trying to achieve.
 The desired outcomes.

 It's important to define the type of activity.
 Productivity vs Play, what we may feel obligated to perform, or may feel desire to engage in creative play (the "I need to" vs "I want to").